SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 In addition to the Quick Start below, there are other Steeltoe sample applications that you can use to help you understand how to make use of this provider:

-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.

 The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Security).

 #### 1.1 Quick Start

-This quick start makes use of a ASP.NET Core sample application to illustrate how to use the Steeltoe CloudFoundry Single Signon provider for Authentication and Authorization against a CloudFoundry UAA Server.
+This quick start makes use of a ASP.NET Core sample application to illustrate how to use the Steeltoe Cloud Foundry Single Signon provider for Authentication and Authorization against a Cloud Foundry UAA Server.

 ##### 1.1.1 Get Sample